harshk2511/weather-app/README.md

 A simple and modern weather web app built with HTML, CSS, Vite, JavaScript, and OpenWeather API, providing real-time weather information for any city worldwide.

-🚀 Features
+🚀 Features:

-  🌍 Search weather by city and country name
+* 🌍 Search weather by city and country name

-  🌡️ Real-time temperature and weather condition updates
+* 🌡️ Real-time temperature and weather condition updates

-  🧭 Location-based weather using Geolocation API
+* 🧭 Location-based weather using Geolocation API

-  🎨 Clean and responsive UI
+* 🎨 Clean and responsive UI

-  ⚡ Fast performance powered by Vite
+* ⚡ Fast performance powered by Vite

-  ☁️ Dynamic weather icons and background changes
+* ☁️ Dynamic weather icons and background changes

 🛠️ Tech Stack